pwv-vc/pwv-com/src/content/posts/post-why-dt-invests.md

 ## This Is Exactly What Investing Feels Like

-Investing, for me, is a creative partnership—not a transaction.
-I love the energy of the early-stage riff, and I love the discipline of helping shape the final “rooftop performance” moments.
+Investing, for me, is a creative partnership, not a transaction.
+I love the energy of the early-stage riff, and I love the discipline of helping shape the final "rooftop performance" moments.

 It’s a rhythm every investor learns: **step away, get back, jump in.**